FASTA format: Working with FASTA files

 A plethora of user-friendly scripts are available from the community to perform FASTA file manipulations.
-Online toolboxes are also available such as FaBox or the FASTX-Toolkit within Galaxy servers.
-For instance, these can be used to segregate sequence headers/identifiers, rename them, shorten them, or extract sequences of interest from large FASTA files based on a list of wanted identifiers (among other available functions).
-A tree-based approach to sorting multi-FASTA files (TREE2FASTA) also exists based on the coloring and/or annotation of sequence of interest in the FigTree viewer.
-Additionally, Bioconductor.org's Biostrings package can be used to read and manipulate FASTA files in R.
+Online toolboxes, such as FaBox or the FASTX-Toolkit within Galaxy servers, are also available.
+These can be used to segregate sequence headers/identifiers, rename them, shorten them, or extract sequences of interest from large FASTA files based on a list of wanted identifiers (among other available functions).
+A tree-based approach to sorting multi-FASTA files (TREE2FASTA) also exists based on the coloring and/or annotation of sequences of interest in the FigTree viewer.
+Additionally, the Bioconductor Biostrings package can be used to read and manipulate FASTA files in R.

-Several online format converters exist to rapidly reformat multi-FASTA files to different formats (e.g. NEXUS, PHYLIP) for their use with different phylogenetic programs (e.g. such as the converter available on phylogeny.fr.
+Several online format converters exist to rapidly reformat multi-FASTA files to different formats (e.g. NEXUS, PHYLIP) for use with different phylogenetic programs, such as the converter available on phylogeny.fr.